-Jerod Killick is a Canadian fine art photographer from Vancouver, British Columbia.
+Jerod Killick (Halvor Opsal) is a Norwegian-Canadian fine art photographer from Vancouver, British Columbia.
 His creative works are frequently characterized as, 'moody,' 'authentic,' and 'grounding.'
 Jerod is known to spend hours getting to know the people in his photos, paying special attention to how individual dynamics are expressed with the world.

 Jerod is particularly drawn to the film and Polaroid picture making process as a method for revealing what he sees in others.
 He also finds inspiration from time spent with family back in Norway, moments from his childhood in Southeast Alaska, and the high plains deserts of the Pacific Northwest.